jaycp30/aws-bedrock-personal-openclaw/README.md

 ## Things the Original Guide Doesn't Tell You

 1. **Enable Bedrock model access first** - the deployment completes successfully but the AI silently fails to respond
+2. **The key pair name is case-sensitive** - if it doesn't match exactly what you typed in EC2, CloudFormation will fail
-2. **Disable the bonjour plugin immediately** - it will crash your gateway every 45 seconds in any cloud environment
+3. **Disable the bonjour plugin immediately** - it will crash your gateway every 45 seconds in any cloud environment
-3. **Don't click the update banner** - updating in-place can break the config the CloudFormation template set up
+4. **Don't click the update banner** - updating in-place can break the config the CloudFormation template set up
-4. **Bedrock has daily token quotas on new accounts** - test Bedrock directly with `aws bedrock-runtime invoke-model` to confirm whether it is a quota issue
+5. **Bedrock has daily token quotas on new accounts** - test Bedrock directly with `aws bedrock-runtime invoke-model` to confirm whether it is a quota issue
-5. **In some regions (e.g. Tokyo), bare model IDs are rejected** - use inference profile IDs with a regional prefix and check with `aws bedrock list-inference-profiles`
+6. **In some regions (e.g. Tokyo), bare model IDs are rejected** - use inference profile IDs with a regional prefix and check with `aws bedrock list-inference-profiles`
-6. **The gateway token lives in SSM Parameter Store** at `/openclaw/<stack-name>/gateway-token` - you do not need to save the dashboard URL separately
+7. **The gateway token lives in SSM Parameter Store** at `/openclaw/<stack-name>/gateway-token` - you do not need to save the dashboard URL separately
-7. **Stopping the EC2 instance is safe** - config persists on the separate EBS data volume
+8. **Stopping the EC2 instance is safe** - config persists on the separate EBS data volume

 ---